sylchw/The-Basics-for-getting-settled-down/README.md

 ### The good to have
 1. Chase freedom unlimited VISA
 - $200 free with $500 spend in 3 months.
+- Everything at 1.5% Cashback with bonus cashback categories in Chase App, eg. 10% back on Starbucks.
 - Apply after obtaining a credit score of <b>690+</b>.
 - Check credit score with chase app.
 - Book an appointment and head down to the bank, and hope that the banker is nice.